Rutgers logo

 Recruit, Retain, and Develop a Diverse Community

-Attract a university community that more closely reflects the state of New Jersey, paying particular attention to underrepresented populations among students, faculty, and staff.
+Attract a university community (students, faculty, and staff) that more closely reflects the state of New Jersey.
 Provide strategic support to build the capacity of individuals to engage across differences in identity and experience, attending to the difference between compositional diversity and an inclusive community.
 This dimension refers to community outreach efforts to build awareness of Rutgers as a destination of choice for students, faculty, and staff, professional development to support the development of multicultural competencies, and engagement opportunities to cultivate an inclusive culture promoting connection among groups that are underrepresented.

 Promote Inclusive Scholarship and Teaching

 Value and support research and teaching that advances an understanding of diversity, inclusion, equity, and access.
-This dimension refers to the centering of students’ backgrounds, experiences, and cultural/linguistic frames of reference as well as the experiences of indigenous and other marginalized communities, reviewing and amending the curriculum to promote understanding of diversity and equity within academic disciplines, and promoting/supporting scholarly research on equity and social justice—as well as the scholars who produce it.
+This dimension refers to promoting engagement across the range of differences present in the classroom, centering students’ backgrounds, experiences, and cultural/linguistic frames of reference as well as the experiences of indigenous and other marginalized communities, and supporting scholarly research on equity and social justice—as well as the scholars who produce it.

 Define Sustainable and Substantive Community Engagement